urin/moove/README.md

 ```

 - Displays file and directory names like [`ls`](https://man7.org/linux/man-pages/man1/ls.1.html) in a text editor.
 - You can edit the list as you want to operate.
-The order of lines corresponds to the original one.
+The order of lines after editing corresponds to the original one.
 Empty lines will be ignored.
 - Operations are canceled if you close the editor without saving.
-- If a line starts with `//`, the file, directory and its contents will be removed regardless modification of the remaining part of the line.
+- If a line after editing starts with `//`, the file and directory (and its contents) will be removed regardless modification of the remaining part of the line.
 - Destination directories will be created automatically.
 - In case of line number change or collision, asks whether to re-edit or abort.
 Aborts without asking if `--oops` is specified.